If you’ve been working with lighting for a while, you might be aware of the term RDM, or remote device management.

 Some consoles that have implemented RDM in their software are:

 Lastly, we have the non-console software.
 These are similar to a handheld tester, but have the benefit of being able to modify a large number of fixtures very quickly.
 Of course, you need a PC to access them, so it’s not as portable.

 Here are some popular pieces of software that can work with RDM:

 DMX Workshop: This free program from Artistic License allows you to discover your RDM enabled fixtures via Art-Net, change DMX modes and more!
 Simply connect your computer to your Art-Net node, and you’ll press “Discover RDM” from the Node list screen.
 You’ll then be able to identify and modify any fixtures that you discover!

-Enttec RDM Controller: The free “Lite” mode of this program allows you to discover and work with RDM via the Enttec USB Pro Mk II or DMX USB Pro.
+ENTTEC RDM Controller: The free “Lite” version of this program allows you to discover and work with RDM via the ENTTEC USB Pro Mk II or DMX USB Pro.
 The interface is much easier to use than the DMX workshop program, and the full license allows you to do some advanced monitoring and control changes.

 Issues with RDM Systems